 Ninety-nine years after Hector Malot published the source material, Osamu Dezaki would direct fifty-one animated episodes of Nobody’s Boy: Remi.
 Haruya Yamazaki, Tsunehisa Itō, and Keiko Sugie adapted the original narrative while Takeo Watanabe wrote the musical score.
 The TMS Entertainment Company production would air on Nippon TV.

 Living in the French countryside, Remi Baberin is contently living with his parents.
-Dramatically, Remi’s life changes after a street performer purchase him from his father.
+Dramatically, Remi’s life changes after a street performer purchases him from his father.
 Traveling across Europe, Remi searches for a place to belong while also coping with personal tragedy.
 This physical and mental journey leads him to uncover the family’s secrets.

 Hector Malot’s original masterpiece is very much a product of the period.
 Fortunately, Osamu Dezaki created an inspiring story from the source material and liven it up for a modern audience.
 The anime would see success in France and European Low Countries, South America, Southeast Asia, and Southwest Asia.
 Nobody’s Boy: Remi large international following makes it one of the 1970s best anime.